plaitse/ssh-key/README.md

 Before HTML5, information on the app could only be saved through cookies.

 - Stores data that has to be sent back to the server with subsequent requests.
 Its expiration varies based on the type and the expiration duration can be set from either server-side or client-side (normally from server-side).
-- Cookies are primarily for server-side reading (can also be read on client-side).
+- Primarily for server-side reading but can also be read on client-side.
-- Cookies can be made secure by setting the httpOnly flag as true for that cookie.
+- Can be made secure by setting the httpOnly flag as true for that cookie.
 This prevents client-side access to that cookie.
 - Can only store strings.
 - We cannot get one cookie at a time, all the cookies get stored in one string file.
 As we get them all at once when requested, we need to parse them to target a specific one.